bytebase/bytebase.com/content/docs/security/audit-log.md

 feature_name: AUDIT_LOG
 ---

-Workspace OWNER or DBA can view the audit log of the workspace.
+Workspace admin or DBA can view the audit log of the workspace.
 Currently, the audit log records following operations performed by users in workspace:

 - Create Member
 - Update Member Role